imagej/napari-imagej/doc/Architecture.rst

 Menu
 ####

-The napari-imagej menu provides buttons used to
+The napari-imagej menu provides buttons used to:

 * `Configure <./Configuration.html>`_ the backing ImageJ2 distribution
 * Launch the ImageJ UI